tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ```

-## Part 1: Synchronize Git and create a new folder
+## Part 1: Synchronize repositories and create a new folder

-1. Open a Linux terminal, change path to your Digital-electronics-1 working directory, and synchronize the contents with GitHub.
-2. Create a new folder `Labs/06-display_driver`.
+Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Create a new working folder `Labs/06-display_driver` for this exercise.

 ## Part 2: VHDL code for display driver